awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.EnableMySQL.md

 You have the following options for enabling the Performance Schema:
 + Allow Performance Insights to manage required parameters automatically\.

-  When you create an Aurora MySQL DB instance with Performance Insights enabled, the Performance Schema is enabled automatically\.
-In this case, Performance Insights automatically manages your parameters\.
+  When you create an Aurora MySQL DB instance with Performance Insights enabled, the Performance Schema is also enabled\.
+Performance Insights automatically manages your parameters\.

+  For automatic management, the `performance_schema` must be set to `0` and the **Source** must be set to a value other than `0`\.
+By default, **Source** is `engine-default`\.
+If you change the `performance_schema` value manually, and then later want to revert to automatic management, see [Configuring the Performance Schema for automatic management](#USER_PerfInsights.EnableMySQL.RDS)\.
 **Important**
 In this scenario, Performance Insights changes schema\-related parameters on the DB instance\.
 These changes aren't visible in the parameter group associated with the DB instance\.
 However, these changes are visible in the output of the `SHOW GLOBAL VARIABLES` command\.
 + Set the required parameters yourself\.